MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/eslz-business-continuity-and-disaster-recovery.md

 Azure Data Lake Storage Gen2 already supports 3x replication to guard against localized hardware failures.
 Other replication options, such as zone-redundant storage (ZRS) or geo-zone-redundant storage (GZRS), improve high availability.
 Geo-redundant storage (GRS) and read-access geo-redundant storage (RA-GRS) improve disaster recovery.
 For high availability, if there's a service interruption, the workload needs access to the latest data as quickly as possible.
 The workload can switch over to a replicated instance locally or to a new region.

-If one of the data landing zones requires geo-redundancy, with Data Lake Storage Gen2, we recommend you geo-replicate your data by using GRS or RA-GRS.
-Consider ways for the application using Data Lake Storage Gen2 to automatically fail over to the secondary region.
-You could use monitoring triggers or length of failed attempts.
-Otherwise, at least send a notification to administrators for manual intervention.
-Keep in mind that there's trade-off of failing over versus waiting for a service to come back online.

-> [!NOTE]
-> A storage account configured as RA-GRS or GRS can be part of a disaster recovery plan but requires due diligence analyzing RPO and RTO and reviewing other options such as a dual load scenario which copies data into two different Azure regions.
+A storage account configured as RA-GRS or GRS can be part of a disaster recovery plan but requires due diligence analyzing RPO and RTO and reviewing other options such as a dual load scenario which copies data into two different Azure regions.

 Each data landing zone must have a recovery point objective for its data products.
 Each data landing zone must have a defined replication strategy for its use cases.

+> [!NOTE]
+> Customer-managed account failover is not yet supported in accounts that have a hierarchical namespace (Azure Data Lake Storage Gen2).
+>
+> In the event of a disaster that affects the primary region, Microsoft will manage the failover for accounts with a hierarchical namespace.

+For more information, see [Disaster recovery and storage account failover](/azure/storage/common/storage-disaster-recovery-guidance)

 ### Azure Databricks